 Genealogists love books.
 There are many research guides, which help genealogists understand the essence of record types.

+Although many of the books on this list are older, their advice is timeless.
 Kathleen Hinckley’s census guide provides clues for more effective census research.
 The Thorndale and Dollarhide book provides maps of each state during the census years.
-Evidence, by Elizabeth Mills, provides the guidelines for documenting your research.
-The Porter and Crow book provides hints for effective Internet research.
-Everton’s Handybook provides the name and address for every courthouse in the country.
+Evidence Explained, by Elizabeth Mills, provides the guidelines for documenting your research.
+Newer books cover DNA and genealogy standards.

 This bibliography provides general research guides that can help all genealogists.
 There are many additional books available as well.
 To see a more complete list of genealogical books, check any of the online genealogical book dealers or visit these vendors at our Annual Family History Conference.